rossumai/university/docs/learn/coupa/integration-setup.md

 import WIP from '../\_wip.md';

+# Integration setup

 The following article guides you through the Coupa integration setup.
 It consists of two mandatory parts: Coupa configuration and Rossum hook configuration.

 ## Configuring Coupa

-The main prerequisite is to have a valid Coupa user with needed permissions (see [OAuth 2.0 scopes](./coupa-oauth-scopes.md)).
+The main prerequisite is to have a valid Coupa user with needed permissions (see [OAuth 2.0 scopes](./oauth-scopes.md)).
 If you don't have a user with needed permission, ask your admin to create it.

 :::tip